sungsoo/sungsoo.github.io/_posts/2025-04-04-visual-cot-reasoning.md

 ## Abstract

 A new Study by NVIDIA, Stanford Univ and MIT uncover new methods for VISUAL Chain-of-Thought reasoning over complex topics.
 They transpose the "linguistic CoT" to a "visual CoT" by teaching an AI system to generate sub-goal images for VLA models.
 Robotic AI models.

+Vision-language-action models (VLAs) have shown potential in leveraging pre-trained vision-language models and diverse robot demonstrations for learning generalizable sensorimotor control.
+While this paradigm effectively utilizes large-scale data from both robotic and non-robotic sources, current VLAs primarily focus on direct input-output mappings, lacking the intermediate reasoning steps crucial for complex manipulation tasks.
+As a result, existing VLAs lack temporal planning or reasoning capability.
+In this paper, we introduce a method that incorporates explicit visual chain-of-thought (CoT) reasoning into vision-language-action models (VLAs) by predicting future image frames auto-regressively as visual goals before generating a short action sequence to achieve these goals.
+We introduce CoT-VLA, a state-of-the-art 7B VLA that can understand and generate visual and action tokens.
+We demonstrates that CoT-VLA achieves strong performance in manipulation tasks in both the real world and simulation benchmarks.

 ### All rights w/ authors: